teticio/kivy-tensorflow-helloworld/README.md

 cd .buildozer/ios/platform/kivy-ios/myapp-ios/
 cp YourApp/Podfile .
 pod install
+open -a Xcode myapp.xcworkspace
 ```

 As indicated in the warning messages, you will need to make some changes to the project configuration in Xcode.
-Navigate to the Build Settings for myapp and filter for `GCC_PREPROCESSOR_DEFINITIONS` and add `COCOAPODS=1` to the Debug target.
-Then filter for `HEADER_SEARCH_PATHS` and add `$(inherited)`.
-Lastly filter for `OTHER_LDFLAGS` and add `$(inherited)`.
+Navigate to the Build Settings for `myapp` and filter for `GCC_PREPROCESSOR_DEFINITIONS` and add `$(inherited)` to the Debug target.
+Then repeat the process for `HEADER_SEARCH_PATHS`, `OTHER_LDFLAGS` and `EXCLUDED_ARCHS` for all targets.
 Now you should be able to build and run your app.

 Every time you build you will need to run `buildozer ios debug` and then build and deploy from Xcode.